 Smart’s presentation — recently released on YouTube — was filled with anecdotes, film breakdown and football strategy.

 Here are 3 key passages detailing the evolution of the UGA defense, which is sure to have added new twists for the coming season:

 Ohio State game changer

-Smart pointed back to the BCS title game following the 2014 season, when Ohio State shredded the Alabama defense he headed up in a 42-35 victory.
+Smart pointed back to a College Football Playoff game following the 2014 season, when Ohio State shredded the Alabama defense he headed up in a 42-35 victory.